zachariahcox/slsa/docs/spec/draft/threats.md

 A source integrity threat is a potential for an adversary to introduce a change to the source code that does not reflect the intent of the software producer.
-This includes the threat of an authorized individual introducing an unauthorized change---in other words, an insider threat.
+This includes modification of the source data at rest as well as insider threats, when an authorized individual introduces an unauthorized change.

-SLSA v1.0 does not address source threats, but we anticipate doing so in a [future version](future-directions.md#source-track).
-In the meantime, the threats and potential mitigations listed here show how SLSA v1.0 can fit into a broader supply chain security program.

 ### (A) Producer